Complexity for one-dimensional discrete time quantum walk circuits: Complexity

-The plot corresponding to this is shown in Figure~\ref{comp_step}.
+The plot corresponding to this is shown in Fig.~\ref{comp_step}.
 We find a linear growth of complexity with steps in this case.
 The growth persists forever, which is meaningful from a circuit construction point of view.
 This circuit successfully simulates all the states along the quantum walk at different steps.
 Here also, we find that the slope of the curves decreases as we increase the locality.
-It, therefore, seems to be universally true that as we make more and more generators (or equivalently quantum gates from a circuit perspective), it takes less and less number of gates to construct the optimized circuit.
+It, therefore, seems to be universally true that as we make more and more generators (or equivalently quantum gates from a circuit perspective), it takes fewer number of gates to construct the optimized circuit.

-In Figure \ref{fig:standard_deviation}, we plot the standard deviation of the complexity data with respect to the sample size we chose.
+In Fig.~\ref{fig:standard_deviation}, we plot the standard deviation of the complexity data with respect to the sample size we chose.
 This sample size refers to the number of random vector choices made for each timestep to generate the last three columns of the target unitary.
-Given a particular timestep (for example, $t=10$ in Figure \ref{fig:standard_deviation}), we vary the number of samples chosen to check the stability of our complexity.
+Given a particular timestep (for example, $t=10$ in Fig.~\ref{fig:standard_deviation}), we vary the number of samples chosen to check the stability of our complexity.
 We find that around a sample size of $200$, the standard deviation stabilizes.
 Therefore, it is meaningful to choose a sample size of the order of $500$.
 Among all the $500$ samples for a given timestep $t=n$, and therefore $500$ unitaries, we choose the one for which the complexity is least.
 This is to make sure that we are making the most optimized choice out of the whole sample space of unitaries for each given timestep.

-In Figure \ref{fig:Coin_angle_vs_slope}, we plot the slope of the stepwise complexity plots for different locality notions with varying coin angles.
-Whereas the slope values increase with decreasing locality, which is expected from plots in Figure \ref{comp_step} already, we notice that there is a dip in the slope for each of the cases around coin angle value $\frac{2\pi}{3}$.
-These plots, therefore, indicate that among different coin angles, the complexity is least for the coin with angle $\theta \approx \frac{2\pi}{3}$.
+In Fig.~\ref{fig:Coin_angle_vs_slope}, we plot the slope of the stepwise complexity plots for different locality notions with varying coin angles.
+Whereas the slope values increase with decreasing locality, which is expected from plots in Fig.~\ref{comp_step} already, we notice that there is a dip in the slope for each of the cases around coin angle value $2\pi/3$.
+These plots, therefore, indicate that among different coin angles, the complexity is least for the coin with angle $\theta \approx 2\pi/3$.